Skip to content

 Trace logging

-Run the CLI with --log-level TRACE to inspect what the EKF is doing internally.
-Rather than printing every epoch, the filter aggregates roughly four-hour windows and reports a concise summary: average/minimum satellite counts, mean/range of ‖x‖ and tr(P), plus innovation statistics for each measurement type (count, mean/rms residuals, predicted σ, thermal σ).
+poetry run acons estimate --log-level TRACE … now emits structured context before the EKF starts: the resolved receiver longitude/latitude/height/source, the measurement configuration (observable types, carrier/chip rates, two-way cadence/delay, RNG seed), and the estimator setup (initial position/ velocity/clock state plus process-noise scalars, DEM configuration, latency flags, downsampling).
+Once the EKF begins ingesting measurements, TRACE waits until the filter finishes and then reports a single summary covering the entire run: average/minimum satellite counts, covariance-derived σ statistics for every state component (mean, RMS, and max of the per-epoch standard deviations), plus innovation statistics for each measurement type (count, mean/rms residuals, predicted σ).
 The initialisation record still captures which observables are enabled and the starting covariance.
 These summaries appear inline with the textual log so you can quickly verify that the filter is using the expected measurements and noise settings without wading through thousands of lines.